michoello/tictactoe/README.md

 # Run model training for temporal learning classifier
 python train_by_playing.py models/model_playing.json

-# Supposedly it should win here, but not yet
+# Supposedly it should win here, but not yet - losing almost all the games :(
 python generate_games.py play_many_games  models/model_victory_only.json models/model_playing.json